Heino

 Heinz Georg Kramm (born 13 December 1938), known professionally as Heino, is a German singer of Schlager and traditional Volksmusik.
 Having sold a total of over 50 million records, he is one of the most successful German musicians of all time.

 Heino is known for his baritone voice and trademark combination of light blond hair and dark sunglasses (which he wears due to exophthalmos).
 He lives in the town of Bad Münstereifel, where he owned a café until June 2012.
-His interest in music started when his mother gave him an accordion in 1948, although his family could barely afford it.
+His interest in music started at age 10 when his mother gave him an accordion in 1948, although his family could barely afford it.

 Early life

 Heino was born on 13 December 1938 in Düsseldorf-Oberbilk, Germany, to Heinrich and Franziska Kramm.
 His father was a Roman Catholic dentist, his mother a Protestant.
 His grandfather was the organist at the Cathedral of Cologne.
 He also had two cousins who were Catholic priests.
 Heino's father was drafted into the German army during World War II, and was killed on 2 August 1941 during the invasion of the Soviet Union.

 Until 1945, Heino lived with his mother and his older sister Hannelore in Pomerania.
 In 1945 he began school in Großenhain (Saxony).
 After 1952 he went to Düsseldorf where he initially trained as a baker and confectioner.